-- 5.1 Dress Uniform for formal occasions consisting of white shirt/blouse, medium grey trousers/skirt/slacks, a black or navy blue blazer (preferably with the WCSA crest on the pocket) and black shoes, a hat (preferably white) may be worn. - 5.2 Target Tournament Uniform consisting of a red shirt (which may be supplied by the organisers), medium grey trousers/skirt/slacks and black shoes.
+- 5.1 Dress Uniform for formal occasions consisting of white shirt/blouse, medium grey trousers/skirt/slacks, a black or navy-blue blazer (preferably with the WCSA crest on the pocket) and black shoes, a hat (preferably white) may be worn. - 5.2 Target Tournament Uniform consisting of a red shirt designed for WCSA, black trousers/skirt/slacks and black shoes.
 A hat (preferably white) may be worn.
 Protective clothing may be worn for inclement weather.
-The Judges Tabard must be worn over the top of all upper garments. - 5.3 Forest Round/3D Uniform consisting of a white or red shirt (which may be supplied by the organisers), trousers, hat and footwear to suit the terrain.
+The red Judges Tabard must be worn over the top of all upper garments. - 5.3 Forest Round/3D Uniform consisting of a white or red shirt designed for WCSA, trousers, hat, and footwear to suit the terrain.
 Protective clothing may be worn for inclement weather.
 The red Judges Tabard must be worn over the top of all upper garments.
 Camouflage clothing is NOT permitted. - 5.4 Judges at a tournament should be dressed in the same pattern of clothing. - 5.5 The uniform should always be kept in good order and clean.
 An untidy appearance gives the impression of untidy judging ability.
 Accreditation cards must be carried at all times on the tournament field.